Ground State of BaFe2S3 from Lattice and Spin Dynamics: Introduction

 Both the {\bfs} and {\bfse} compounds had been initially characterized, by standard X-ray diffraction, as centrosymmetric under ambient conditions~\cite{HONG1972}.
 However, recent pieces of work, high-resolution X-ray diffraction~\cite{Zheng2020} and combination of theoretical DFT calculations with Infra-Red (IR) spectroscopy~\cite{Weseloh2022}, revealed that {\bfse} exhibits weak polar distortions and crystallizes in a non-centrosymmetric space group even at room temperature.
 As the system is cooled down this ferroelectric phase coexists with the magnetically ordered phase giving rise to multiferroicity.

 The \bfs\ compound was first reported to belong to the $Cmcm$ space group over the whole temperature range~\cite{wu2020iron}.
-Recently however high-resolution X-ray experiments reported a structural phase transition at $T_S=\unit[130]{K}$.
-In addition weak polar distortions were discovered over the whole temperature range.
-The room temperature space group was established to be $Cm2m$, and the low temperature one ($T<T_S$) to be $Pb2_1m$~\cite{Oubaid2026BaFe2S3}.
+Recently however high-resolution X-ray experiments reported a structural phase transition at $T_S=\unit[125-130]{K}$.
+In addition, weak polar distortions were discovered over the whole temperature range.
+The room temperature space group was established to be $Cm2m$ (let us note that in this setting of the standard $Amm2$ group, the $Cmcm$ axes are preserved and will be kept all along the manuscript), and the low temperature one ($T<T_S$) to be $Pb2_1m$~\cite{Oubaid2026BaFe2S3}.
 In this sample the magnetic transition sets up at $T_N=\unit[95]{K}$~\cite{Oubaid2026BaFe2S3} and does not seem to be associated with a structural change.
-A weak resistivity anomaly was also reported around $T^*=\unit[180]{K}$~\cite{Hirata2015,Yamauchi2015}, attributed by the authors to an orbital ordering, and once more not associated to structural change.
-For sake of completness one should mention that some authors also claimed the existence of a spin-glass phase below $T_G=\unit[25]{K}$~\cite{Gonen2000}, this phase was however never confirmed by other groups.
+A weak resistivity anomaly was also reported around $T^*=\unit[180]{K}$~\cite{Yamauchi2015,patel2019fingerprints,Hosoi2020}, attributed by the authors to an orbital ordering, and once more not associated to structural change.
+For sake of completeness one should mention that some authors also claimed the existence of a spin-glass phase below $T_G=\unit[25]{K}$~\cite{Gonen2000}, this phase was however never confirmed by other groups.

-As lattice dynamics is well known to be a very thourough test of the symmetry of a compound, even more effective than high-resolution X-ray diffraction to decipher weak symmetry breaking, we will conduct in this paper a lattice dynamics study of \bfs, combining IR measurements and Density Functional Theory (DFT) phonons calculations.
+As lattice dynamics is well known to be a very thorough test of the symmetry of a compound, even more effective than high-resolution X-ray diffraction to decipher weak symmetry breaking, we will conduct in this paper a lattice dynamics study of \bfs, combining IR measurements and Density Functional Theory (DFT) phonons calculations.